 Enjoy amusement park rides at Seokchon Lake

-Seokchon Lake is in the eastern part of the city and easy to get to from the main commercial districts.
-It’s beautiful year-round, but is extra special in spring when it becomes one of the best spots for cherry blossom viewing in Seoul.
+Seokchon Lake is in the eastern part of the city and is easy to get to from the main commercial districts.
+It’s beautiful year-round but is extra special in spring when it becomes one of the most beautiful spots for cherry blossom viewing in Seoul.

 Seokchon Lake holds a large cherry blossom festival each year.
-The lake is also right next to Lotte World, a major amusement park in Seoul.
+The lake is also right next to Lotte World, a major amusement park.
 The blue-roofed fairytale castles blend strikingly with the light pink cherry blossoms.
 It’ll transport you into an unforgettable fantasy world.

 Watch zoo animals at Seoul Grand Park

-Seoul Grand Park also holds a large cherry blossom festival, starts on the eighth of April.
+Seoul Grand Park also holds a large cherry blossom festival, which usually starts around the eighth of April.
 There are live performances, cherry blossom busking, and plenty of spots for romantic photos.

 While there’s plenty to do at the park, it’s rarely crowded.
 You can enjoy a stroll through the zoo and check out the cherry blossoms without jostling with tourists and locals.